Beekeeping Clothing – A Complete Guide

 Pinterest Hidden Image

-But, while this may be very comfortable, it is risky.
+Are you one of those maverick beekeepers who like to work honey bees without any bee protective gear?
+That’s cool – maybe.
+But, while this may be very comfortable (especially on a hot day) it is risky.
 A sting to the eye could result in blindness.
 Why take the chance?

 It’s true that some people choose to go to the bee yard “nudie rudie” (well almost) – or with minimal gear.
 But, there are a couple of good reasons that beekeepers need to wear protective clothing.

-How Proper Gear Protect Beekeepers
+Proper Gear Protects Beekeepers

 Provides Sense of Security